How To Check Your Engine Oil

 4. Locate the oil level markers

-Once clean, you should be able to see the two oil level markers at the end of the dipstick.
+Once the dipstick is clean, you should be able to see the two oil level markers at the end of the dipstick.
 These might be notches on the sides, pinholes, 'H' and 'L' (high and low), or cross hatch markings.

 5. Check the oil level

 Carefully insert the dipstick back into its tube, all the way in, then pull it out again.
-The oil should be between the upper and lower markers.
+The oil should leave a mark on the dipstick.
+Ideally, it will be between the upper and lower markers.
 If it is below the lower one, you need to top up.
-If it is above the higher one, you need to drain some oil off.
+If it is above the higher one, you may need to drain some oil off.